 Submitted manuscripts should be original, meaning they should not be submitted for consideration to another journal nor should they have been published in whole or in part in another journal.
 Submissions to SPB and editorial work can be made only through our online portal, Editorial manager.
 New users will need to register before submitting their first paper or review.

-Social Psychological Bulletin (Psychologia społeczna) accepts submissions in form:
+Social Psychological Bulletin (Psychologia Społeczna) accepts submissions in the following forms:

 - Short research reports: up to 4,000 words, 2 tables

-- Empirical or theoretical papers in a form of a full length articles: no more than 8,000 words with the limit of 4 tables
+- Empirical or theoretical papers in the form of full length articles: no more than 8,000 words with the limit of 4 tables

-- RRR: Plans for/Pre-registered high powered (multilab) direct replications (SPB may accept also well documented proposals of such replication effort even before the data will be collected): up to 8,000 words 4 tables
+- RRR: Plans for/Pre-registered high powered (multilab) direct replications (SPB may also accept well-documented proposals of such replication efforts even before data are collected): up to 8,000 words, 4 tables

 - Review papers: should not exceed 10,000 words (excluding references and tables from the word count)